 What makes Japan such a safe country?

-Police stations spread across Japanese neighborhoods
+Police stations spread throughout Japanese neighborhoods

 What makes Japan such a safe country?